MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *offset*<br/>
-An index locating the element at the position from which the copy of the string_view is made, with a default value of 0.
+An index locating the element at the position from which the copy is made, with a default value of 0.

 *count*<br/>
 The number of characters that are to be copied if they are present.